-The award-winning violinist has appeared in many of the world’s most prestigious concert halls.
-She has performed with the Orchestra Sinfonica di Milano G.Verdi, the Vienna Chamber Orchestra, the Iceland Symphony Orchestra, the Orchestra della Svizzera Italiana, the Tainan Symphony Orchestra, the Regina Royal Symphony, the Philharmonic Orchestra of the Dutch Radio Broadcasting, the Mainz and the Duisburg Philharmonic, the Orquestadella UNAM (Mexico), the Cape Cod Symphony and many others.
+The award-winning artist has appeared in many of the world’s most prestigious concert halls.
+She has performed with the Orchestra Sinfonica di Milano G.Verdi, the Vienna Chamber Orchestra, the Iceland Symphony Orchestra, the Orchestra della Svizzera Italiana, the Tainan Symphony Orchestra, the Regina Royal Symphony, the Philharmonic Orchestra of the Dutch Radio Broadcasting, the Mainz and the Duisburg Philharmonic, the Orquesta della UNAM and Queretaro Philharmonic (Mexico), the Cape Cod Symphony and many others.

 Natasha Korsakova became “Artist of the Year” in Chile and Italy.
 She was awarded the «Premio Sirmione Catullo» and performed in Palazzo Quirinale and at the famous Piazza Campidoglio in Rome, in the presence of the Italian State-President.
 Natasha Korsakova is a cultural ambassador of “Fondazione Sorella Natura” in Assisi, Italy.
 In the connection with the Audience for Fondazione Sorella Natura, she played for the Pope Benedict XVI at the Sala Nervi in Vaticano, together with the outstanding Swiss violinist Manrico Padovani.

 Her repertoire includes over 60 concertos for violin and orchestra as well as countless works of chamber music.

 In the USA, Natasha Korsakova is the Artist in Residence for the Carolina Philharmonic and Orchestra 2100 and performs regularly for both.
 A passionate communicator, she is often invited for guest-appearances at the German and Italian TV-transmissions and talk shows for programs ARD, BR, RAI and SKY.